jim108dev/purescript-payload-realworld-example/README.md

 1. Database Setup:
    1. Install PostgreSQL.
-   1. Set up a database called `conduit`.
-An example script can be found under [sql/CreateDB.sql](./sql/CreateDB.sql).
-Change [config/Server/Dev.json](./config/Server/Dev.json) accordingly.
+   1. Set up a database called `conduit` with [sql/CreateDB.sql](./sql/CreateDB.sql).
+Change [config/Server/Dev.json](./config/Server/Dev.json) accordingly, if you make alterations.
    1. Install the database function `timestamp_to_char` under [sql/Functions.sql](./sql/Functions.sql), either the production or mock version in order to run the tests.
    1. Create tables with

     ```sh
     spago run -m Test.ResetTables
-    # or for tables with test data
+    # or for tables with test data run the tests
     spago run -m Test.Main
     ```